Voting executive directors

 The IT team has a commercial IT function that generates revenue for re-investment in the Trust; Mark is responsible for managing this function and growing the revenue stream.

 Andrew McMenemy – Director of Human Resources

-Andrew has worked in the NHS for nearly 20 years and has held two board-level positions in the West Midlands.
+Andrew has worked in the NHS for more than 20 years and has held two board-level positions in the West Midlands.
 He joined the Trust from Heart of England NHS Foundation Trust where he was Deputy Director of Workforce.

 He graduated from university in Glasgow with a degree in Law and also studied labour management relations in the United States.
 Andrew is a member of the Chartered Institute of Personnel and Development and is also a recent graduate of the NHS Nye Bevan programme for senior leaders.

 Natalie Younes – Director of Strategy and Business Development

 Natalie has joined us from Lincolnshire and District Medical Services (LADMS) where she held a joint role of Commercial Director with the GP Federation and Mental Health Trust since 2011.

 Natalie originally started her career working within social welfare, housing benefits and family liaison and moved into Local Authority working with enterprise.
 Natalie then entered the NHS in 2010.

 Natalie said, “I am very excited to join the Trust and have the opportunity to drive business and service improvement and prepare for the NHS challenges of the future.”